Jordan-Cottle/TA-Tools/README.md

 # TA-Tools
 A collection of tools I've built to assist in grading and organizing my work as a grader/TA

+Most of the scripts in this project require the creation of an info.py file.
+When using a script, look for info being imported and make note of any components required inside of it.
+For these scripts to fucntion properly you will need to create an info.py file that satisfies the requirements of the script.

+* setup.py is a tool to rename and organize bulk submissions downlaoded from canvas

-* grading.py is a tool to organize, compile, and execute java source code submissions downloaded in bulk from canvas
+* grading.py is a tool to compile and execute java source code in bulk organized into folders

 * labPartners.py takes a list of students and divides them into random teams of 2.
   * Teams will be made of all male-male and female-female pairs wherever possible.